Westernization: Western world

 The West was originally defined as the Western world.
 A thousand years later, the East-West Schism separated the Catholic Church and Eastern Orthodox Church from each other.
 The definition of Western changed as the West was influenced by and spread to other nations.
 Islamic and Byzantine scholars added to the Western canon when their stores of Greek and Roman literature jump-started the Renaissance.
 The Cold War also reinterpreted the definition of the West by excluding the countries of the former Eastern Bloc.
 Today, most modern uses of the term refer to the societies in the West and their close genealogical, linguistic, and philosophical descendants.
 Typically included are those countries whose ethnic identity and dominant culture are derived from Western European culture.
 Though it shares a similar historical background, the Western world is not a monolithic bloc, as many cultural, linguistic, religious, political, and economic differences exist between Western countries and populations.

-Significantly influenced countries
+Significantly influenced countries or regions

 The following countries or regions experienced a significant influence by the process of Westernization: